 While it’s good to have a passion it’s not so good to be a maniac, even more so if that applies to the whole country.
 Maybe I’m biased, but I’m going to tell you about an episode that left me puzzled to try and show you what I’m talking about.

 Last year I went to a wedding during the European Cup.
 Lovely restaurant on the hills just outside Bologna, delicious food, joyful atmosphere and all.
 However, that night Italy was playing against Germany to qualify for semifinals (spoiler: we lost).
 Turns out for most guests it was inconceivable to miss the match.
 They expressed their concern to the newly-weds and the party stopped for 2 hours while the game was displayed on a big screen in the middle of the hall.

 I’m not sure how the couple felt about it, but I hope no one among my family and friends ever expects me to be as accommodating…

 No car no fun

-In Italy we aren’t big at public transport.
-At best it is late, at worst it’s not working at all, in any case if you live just outside any city you will need a car to go pretty much anywhere, even a short distance.
+In Italy, we aren’t great at public transport.
+At best it is late, at worst it’s not working at all, in any case, if you live just outside any city you will need a car to go pretty much anywhere, even a short distance.

 I grew up in Castel Maggiore, a town situated about 10 km from the centre of Bologna.
-Despite the closeness it’s connected to the city by sporadic trains and only 4 busses per hour, until about 10 pm.
+Despite the closeness, it’s connected to the city by sporadic trains and only 4 buses per hour, until about 10 pm.
 After that you can’t get to Bologna by public transport and believe me, nightlife in Castel Maggiore is not very exciting when you’re older than 14.